EMBL-Design-Language/Springboard/information-architecture.md

 The mix of facets presented will vary across each content item (microsite, service, homepage, brochure).

 Content templates must accommodate a mix of any/all the major facets, or they need to specifically exclude address limited facets (i.e. A research webpage template can never be used for training, services, or industry transfer)
-    - No website sub-page lock in: Navigation must allow easy transition between areas (i.e. from "Rome research" to "Heidelberg research")
+  - No website sub-page lock in:
+    - Navigation must allow easy transition between areas (i.e. from "Rome research" to "Heidelberg research")
-    - Always point to the "mothership": EMBL's diversified (silo) nature means a user may navigate down to (or enter from) a distant brand sub-point (i.e. Ensembl) and a user should always be able to traverse the chain back to EMBL.
-Both navigationally and branding-wise

-As user needs vary we must shift the presentation order of each facet and some content will be location specific:
+    - As user needs vary we must shift the presentation order of each facet and some content will be location specific:
       - a list of structural researchers;
       - a visitor map of the EMBL Cambridge (EMBL-EBI); or
       - a bioinformatics service listing.

-The website structure must be able to facilitate multi-faceted content categorisation and user navigation.
+  - Always point to the "mothership":
+    - EMBL's diversified (silo) nature means a user may navigate down to (or enter from) a distant brand sub-point (i.e. Ensembl) and a user should always be able to traverse the chain back to EMBL.
+Both navigationally and branding-wise.

 ### 2. Content maps to user needs: Only as important as it is to a user

-The facets used by content can reveal target users (once we identify our target user types) so we can map content -> users -> goals.
-These should be trackable (this is easier with web analytics, but not impossible in print)
+The facets used by content are linked to targeted user types so we can map content -> users -> goals.

 The importance of each major facet varies according to user needs at a given time; a user might:
 - look to connect a person at EMBL;